lewislepton/raccoon/README.md

 	project.addLibrary('raccoon');

-You can then use the library in a Kha project
+You can then use the engine in a Kha project

 Also this library can be used locally in a project.
 In the project folder that contains, `Sources`, `Assets` etc. Create another folder called `Libraries`.
 You can place the folder, which contains the `haxelib.js` & `Sources` of the library into the `Libraries` folder.

 # Examples